leokfwong/organ-donation-blockchain/README.md

 Open the index.html file and ensure it displays the following:

 ## Setting up the Environment
-- Ensure that Ganache is running and linked to Metamask.
+- Ensure that Ganache is running and linked to MetaMask.
 - Go to https://remix.ethereum.org and import the OrganDonation.sol file.

 ### Compile and Deploy Smart Contract